MD License Defense & Physicians Assistant Defense in South Carolina

 South Carolina MD License Defense: Potential Charges and Complaints

-Whether we have to deal with osteopathic physician license defense or a respiratory care practitioner license defense, we are used to pretty much the same allegations.
+Whether we have to deal with an osteopathic physician license defense or a respiratory care practitioner license defense, we are used to pretty much the same allegations.
 Reports about professional misconduct may be submitted by patients, the families of patients, medical facility co-workers and employers.

 The South Carolina Board of Medical Examiners regulates the practices of physicians, medical assistants, acupuncturists and other medical professional assistants.
 Typically, charges and complaints will focus on several types of conduct and violations: